- 1 What is the Difference Between uTorrent and BitTorrent?

 Two of the most reliable torrent clients are BitTorrent and uTorrent.
 BitTorrent Inc owns both applications, but that doesn’t mean they’re completely identical.
 The teams behind the programs are competitive and enjoy pitting uTorrent vs. BitTorrent in a battle for superiority.

-So which is the faster torrent client between uTorrent and BitTorrent?
+So which is the faster/better torrent client between uTorrent and BitTorrent?
 Does it make a difference if you’re using a mobile or desktop device?
 If you’ve got a need for download speed for your torrents, then read on to find out which torrent client will get you your files quickest.

 What is the Difference Between uTorrent and BitTorrent?